ysun98/Contributions/CONTRIBUTING.md

 * The above and many other developer resources are available at the [developers' page][8].

-If you have a question not answered above, please post it to the [bioc-devel][9] mailing list.
+If you have a question not answered above, please ask on the [bioc-devel][9] mailing list.

 [1]: https://bioconductor.org